TOURISM GEOGRAPHIES

 Optional: You might also want to see my blog on "How to Title Your Journal Article".

-UPDATE: 4 September 2019 - Related information on Abstracts is provided in the Taylor & Francis Author Guide to Discoverability.
+Related information on Abstracts is provided in the Taylor & Francis Author Guide to Discoverability.
 (Please note that the abstract word limit in this document is less than what is allowed for Tourism Geographies).

 Tourism Geographies'